pmean/build-website/text/08/CalculatingNnt-08.md

 Recent discussion at the [Evidence Based health list](../category/InterestingWebsites.html#EvBaHe) centered on the calculation of NNT in a case-control study.
-While it is indeed possible to do so,Â  I have always been a bit curious why NNT and NNH are computed almost exclusively for randomized studies and why they are rarely used for observational studies.
+While it is indeed possible to do so,  I have always been a bit curious why NNT and NNH are computed almost exclusively for randomized studies and why they are rarely used for observational studies.
 No one says this explicitly, but I suspect that the reason is that the NNT and NNH lead to problematic